Bound by Corruption by BelovedStranger

 Onigumo wrapped his hand around his chin, feeling the bristled of a few days’ growth.
 How long had he been unconscious?
 More importantly, where was he?

 A shadow crossed her features, making him realized her offer had come by reflex of caring for past patients.
+Instantly, he knew she regretted her words.
 Indignation tightened sore muscles.
 Helping him was distasteful, was it?

-He wasn’t about to let her back out of her offer.
+He wasn’t about to let her back out of her generosity.
 “I find that very agreeable.
 Thank you, miko.”

 Her gaze flickered to his, hearing the sarcasm in his tone.

 They stared at each other.
+While he was adept at hiding his thoughts, her face was exceptionally expressive.
 He knew what she was thinking.
-It was written across her face.
-Who he was, what he was, stood between them.
+About who he was, what he was, stood between them.

 She didn’t like him.